How to Price your Lumber

 Local Resources

 Depending on where you live, there may be organizations which can help to set the price of lumber.
 For example, if you live in Ontario there is the Ontario Woodlot Association, which has a page where members of the community can post products, services, timber or lumber for sale.
+Your local construction industry may also have an association you may be able to lean on as an informational resource.

 You can use resources like this to gauge the demand for local lumber and set your own prices.